Pregnant & Overweight: Coping with the Anxieties of Pregnancy

 Anxiety During Pregnancy

-Many of the above listed emotions are descriptors of anxiety during pregnancy.
-The stress, worry, and fear in particular are textbook characteristics of anxiety.
-It is only natural that with all of the changes to your life and your body, that it will eventually affect your mind.
-Trying to control your thoughts and feelings and turning any negative or worrisome concerns into positive and joyful thoughts are not only healthy for you, but especially for your baby.
+Many of the above-listed emotions are descriptors of anxiety during pregnancy.
+Stress, worry, and fear in particular are textbook characteristics of anxiety.
+It is only natural that all of the changes to your life and your body, that will eventually affect your mind.
+Trying to control your thoughts and feelings and turning any negative or worrisome concerns into positive and joyful thoughts are not only healthy for you but especially for your baby.

 What Gaining Weight Does to a Pregnant Woman’s Mind

 Women are perceptive.
-And for that reason, women are constantly aware of judgements and opinions of others.
-Whether they admit it or not, woman care about what others think and say of them, especially when it comes to body image.
+And for that reason, women are constantly aware of the judgments and opinions of others.
+Whether they admit it or not, women care about what others think and say of them, especially when it comes to body image.
 This is why weight gain during pregnancy can be a particularly touchy topic.
-With the inevitability of weight gain during pregnancy, some women may find themselves dealing with the insecurities of self image and feeling fat.
+With the inevitability of weight gain during pregnancy, some women may find themselves dealing with the insecurities of self-image and feeling fat.
 Women may become:

 - Sad about the way they look